UniversalDependencies/docs/_brh/index.md

 Some clauses lack a prototypical verb such as “run” or “eat” and instead express states or properties, such as being, becoming, or possession.

 - Copula verbs that only show tense or time (like “is” or “was”) are labeled as `aux`.
-- When there is no copula verb, the noun or adjective acts as the main word, and the subject is linked to it with `nsubj`.

-No Brahui-specific syntactic rules were introduced.

 ## Dependency Relations